-In Mode A, we do not find evidence for asymmetric updating in either treatment since the coefficients $\beta^{Pos}$ and $\beta^{Neg}$ are of similar magnitude and we cannot reject the null hypothesis that they are equal (p-value = 0.658).
-In Mode B, in contrast, we observe that $\beta^{Pos}$ is larger than $\beta^{Neg}$ , both in IQ and random treatments.
+In Mode A, we do not find evidence for asymmetric updating in either treatment since the coefficients β^{Pos} and β^{Neg} are of similar magnitude and we cannot reject the null hypothesis that they are equal (p-value = 0.658 in IQ and p-value=0.952 in random).
+In Mode B, in contrast, we observe that β^{Pos} is larger than β^{Neg} , both in IQ and random treatments.
 However, we do not have the statistical power to reject the null hypothesis that they are equal, since relatively few subjects end up in Mode B.